Excerpt from the World Pool Association Rules, adapted to the Hua Hin Pool Leagues

 1.2 Lagging to Determine Order of Play

-In the Hua Hin Pool Leagues this is not applicable, the Away team takes the first break, then alternates.
+In the Hua Hin Pool Leagues this is not applicable, the away team takes the first break, then alternates.

 1.3 Player’s Use of Equipment